Skip to contents

 Thus far, we have considered the same set of base learners for the reduced form of the outcome on controls and the reduced form of the endogenous variable on the controls.
 In contrast to net financial assets which is (approximately) continuous, participating in a 401k is a binary indicator.
 It may thus sensible to consider reduced form estimators with support on the unit-interval for the latter reduced form.
 For example, we could consider logistic regression instead of linear regression.

 Equipped with the included mdl_glm wrapper for generalized linear models (see also ?mdl_glm), we now specify a second set of base-learners for the reduced form of the binary endogenous variable of interest on the controls.
 As in the previous section, we consider different sets of control variables as well.
-When estimating the double/debiased machine learning estimator, we pass the second set of base learners via the learners_DX argument.
+When estimating the Double/Debiased Machine Learning estimator, we pass the second set of base learners via the learners_DX argument.

 # Specify an additional set of learners for the reduced form E[D|X]

-learners_DX <- list(list(fun = mdl_glm,
+learners_DX <- list(list(what = mdl_glm,

 args = list(family = "binomial"),